scharlau/Air_Aberdeen_Back_End/README.md

     pip install requests
     pip install python-dateutils

-This is the basic version at the moment.
-This generates a JSON file of readings.
-The file is not as large as previously, so something is not being read.
-Howevever, it provides a starting point.

-The workflow/schedule.yml file 'should' be run each day at 06:05 if the scheduler is set up correctly, and thus refresh the bq_data.json file.
+### Run this yourself
+You can run this locally to generate data from other air quality sensors.
 Run get_luftdaten_data.py file to generate JSON file.
+Modify the settings to grab your sensors.
+Modify the link in the index.html page to point to ./data/bq_data.json to show that data.
 Start flask server and then read JSON from link on landing page.

+## This pulls data from air quality sensors daily
+The get_luftdaten_data.py file generates a JSON file of readings.
+It is run each day, which means the old data is lost as the file is overwritten.

+The workflow/schedule.yml file is scheduled to be run each day at 06:05 if the scheduler is set up correctly, and thus refresh the bq_data.json file.

+### This data is consumed by another site
+The site at http://echo-air-sensor.herokuapp.com consumes this data and provides visualisations.